The Campus Security teams strive to ensure a safe and welcoming environment for all students, faculty, staff, and visitors.

 St. Petersburg College's Security Department is dedicated to ensuring the safety and security of students, staff and visitors by providing quality services and information to help make the time that you spend at SPC safe and enjoyable.
 For more information about St. Petersburg College Campus Security, visit the SPC website.

-Combined Annual Campus Security and Safety and Fire
+Combined Report: Annual Campus Security and Fire Safety

-The Combined Campus Safety and Security and Fire Safety Report discloses campus crime and fire safety statistics as requried by law.
+The Combined Report: Annual Campus Safety and Fire Safety Reports discloses campus crime and fire safety statistics as required by law.
 The report also provides an overview of campus security, support services, policies, and emergency response and evacuation procedures.
 The Fire Safety Report details fire safety compliance required by the Higher Education Opportunity Act (HEOA).
 This disclosure is intended to inform students and employees of the fire safety programs and policies in place at NUHS and the institution's state of readiness to detect and respond to fire-related emergencies.

 The Campus Security Act (also known as the Clery Act) requires annual disclosure of policy information and crime statistics.
 Statistics for National University are available online at the U.S. Dept. of Education.